SJLennon/IBM-i-RPG-Free-CLP-Code/5250_Subfile/README.md

 #### CustMast.SQL

   SQL code to create and populate the CUSTMAST tsble.
 You will need to change the _**set schema**_ in the first line to your target library.
-You would put this in the IFS and run it with the RUNSQLSTM command.
+You would put this file in the IFS and run it with the RUNSQLSTM command.

   Contains 300 randomly generate rows, courtesy of the fine folk at _http://generatedata.com/_, plus a little tweaking by hand.